underscoreio/shapeless-guide/src/pages/poly/poly.md

 When we call `myPoly.apply`,
-the compiler searches for the relevant implicit `Case` and fills it in as usual:
+the compiler searches for the relevant implicit `Case` and inserts it as usual:

 ```tut:book
 myPoly.apply(123)